forestryio/forestry.io/hugo/content/docs/guides/developing-with-jekyll.md

 ## Getting Started
 To get started developing for Jekyll, you’ll need a basic understanding of HTML and [Liquid][2], Jekyll's templating language.
 You’ll also likely want to [set up your local development environment][3].

 We also recommend that you set up a Git repository to manage development of your site.
-Doing so offers you free backups, enables [content sync][5] with the CMS, and enables you to use [continuous deployment][6].
+Doing so offers you free backups, enables [content sync][5] with the CMS, and enables you to use continuous deployment.

 ## Further Reading
 - [Jekyll Documentation](https://jekyllrb.com/docs/)